What causes fear of flying?

 Here’s what the future may hold:

-You have already made the first step.
+Being afraid of flying isn’t a weakness or a failure.
+Admitting you have a fear is a show of strength, and it’s the first step in the process to deal with it.
+You have already taken the first step.
 You’re reading this on Fly Above Fear – the world’s leading independent resource for fearful flyers who want to change.

 Please share this article with anyone who might benefit from it.